cgonzalezITA/DSFiware-hackathon/assets/docs/README-provider.md

 - **Target Service**: This walkthrough will deploy a [Context Data broker Scorpio](https://scorpio.readthedocs.io/en/latest/) to provide NGSI-LD data access.
 The DNS `fiwaredsc-provider.local` will route requests to this service.
 - A **Data space configuration service**: to expose information related to the exposed service at the well known url `/.well-known/data-space-configuration`.
 - A **Job to initialize data**: In this scenario, it just inserts some data into de Scorpio CB
 - A **Job to register the service** into the credential config service.
-This job will be explained in next phase ([Initial setup of th Data space](README-initialSetUpOfTheDS.md))
+This job will be explained in next phase ([Final setup of th Data space](README-finalSetUpOfTheDS.md))
 - A **Postgis DB server** to support the storage of the NGSI-LD records.
 Postgis is used by the Scorpio Context Broker because it can manage spatial data.

 ```shell